 Restraining Order Defenses

 The process for dealing with allegations of domestic violence moves at an extremely fast pace.
 Under New Jersey law, when police are called to the scene of a domestic violence incident, even if nobody claims to be the victim of domestic violence, if the officers have probable cause to believe that an act of domestic violence has occurred they must arrest the individual believed to have committed the offense, sign a criminal complaint charging the individual, or both.
 If an alleged victim seeks a restraining order, a hearing on the application for a final restraining order will be scheduled right away and that hearing will likely take place within days rather than weeks or months.
-If you are at risk of a restraining order being created against you, you need to speak with a Bergen County domestic violence lawyer.
+If you are at risk of a restraining order being created against you, you need to speak with a Bergen County domestic violence law firm.

 How a Restraining Order Will Affect Your Life